LoopKit/loopdocs/docs/gh-actions/gh-overview.md

     * [GitHub Update](../gh-actions/gh-update.md)
 * And of course, an errors page is under construction:
     * [GitHub Errors](../gh-actions/gh-errors.md)

-## Pros and Cons

-### Advantages of GitHub Build

-Developer quote: "This frees up the dependency of having the most recent Xcode to build to a [phone with a] new version of iOS.
-Xcode only needs to support the iOS version on your phone when you are building directly to the phone."

-* Mac computer is not required
-* Most recent version of Xcode is not required
-    * No more updating macOS then updating Xcode
-    * The time required for the initial setup for GitHub may take less time than one macOS/Xcode version update
-* Updates take a few minutes of your time to start and are ready to install on your phone in less than an hour

-### Cons

-* There are no instructions for applying customizations
-* Stick with Mac / Xcode build (for now) if you want to customize
-* Hint - when customization instructions are provided - you will be making more forks for every submodule you customize and you will be responsible for keeping those forks up to date

 ## What if I get stuck?